-Wisconsin Medicaid will reimburse outpatient hospitals only the facility fee (Q3014) for the service.
+Wisconsin Medicaid will reimburse on-campus outpatient hospitals only the facility fee (Q3014) for the service.
 Wisconsin Medicaid will separately reimburse an outpatient hospital for other covered outpatient hospital services only if they are provided beyond those included in the telemedicine service on the same DOS.
-Professional services provided in the outpatient hospital are separately reimbursable.
+Professional services provided in an on-campus outpatient hospital are separately reimbursable.